relarizky/relarizky/README.md

 ### 👨🏻‍💻 About Me

-I'm a student who have passion in Computer.
+I'm a student who has passion in Computer.
 Especially Programming, Networking and Security.\
 I'm currently learning Fundamental of Networking and Bash Scripting as tech for helping me to do computer stuff.\
 I love exploring new things in computer fields that i'm really into.